Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Alice, bored on a day out with her sister, follows a White Rabbit down a rabbit hole.
 As she falls into a deep well, her curiosity grows.

-This marks the beginning of her adventure into a world where nothing is as it seems, and logical rules no longer apply.
+This starts her journey into a world where nothing makes sense and normal rules don’t apply.

 Chapter 2: The Pool of Tears